iohanngrig/gptassistant/README.md

-# Welcome to streamlit
+# Welcome to Virtial GPT Lawyer Web Application

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️
+This app may help you to get US tax law related references and articles.

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+Check it out on [AI Lawyer](https://iohanngrig.streamlit.app/)